 Diagnosis

-Our Physiotherapist are able to accurately diagnose the site & severity of a quadriceps muscle strain.
-Our physios will make a diagnosis through physical examination.
-In some cases we refer for a sonar or diagnostic ultrasound to get a clear image of the torn quad muscle.
-This gives us valuable information regarding the length, depth and total size of the tear.
+Our physiotherapists can accurately diagnose the site & severity of a quadriceps muscle strain.
+In some cases, we refer for a sonar or diagnostic ultrasound to get a clear image of the torn quad muscle.
+This gives us valuable information regarding the length, depth, and total size of the tear.
 This provides us with more detail so we can more accurately define the prognosis (how long recovery will take) especially when you are pressed for time.
+By knowing the extent of the tissue damage we can guide you through a structured program to recover faster and safely return to the things you love doing.
+That’s why our physiotherapists are the best at diagnosing this type of problem.

 X-rays